dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

+## UPDATES part 29: Phase 2m: Refactoring of the read_output_with_watchdog to deal with the buffer cross contamination between install_tomcat and read_output_with_watchdog

+### Introduction:

+From the preceeding update:

+The negative testing of the preceeding section revealed read buffer contamination between the install_tomcat function and the read_output_with_watchdog function.
+Need to consolidate all buffer output flush reads in read_output_with_watchdog and remove all reads in install_tomcat.

+install_tomcat only needs to be provided with the read output flush from read_output_with_watchdog, and then install_tomcat has the decision logic (failure, success, and stub logic) to decide what the registry_entry status of that thread is.
+The logic does not need to be changed after this is corrected.

+exit_status, the attempt retry count and the STDERR (stderr_output.strip from read_output_with_watchdog) are used to classify the status of the thread.

 ## UPDATES part 28: Phase 2L: Refactoring of the install_tomcat and the read_output_with_watchdog making the code stream agnostic and a general-purpose, resilient command orchestrator that can install any set of commands on the EC2 nodes